Mishanya00/DeepSeek-Python-Developer-in-6-month/week_1_basics/README.md

 - **Goal:** Set up and use logging effectively.
 - **Tasks:**
   1. Write a script that logs messages of different levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) to a file.
-  2. Create a program that uses logging to track the progress of a long-running operation.

 ---